Why Universal Design Is the Key to the Accessible City

 It’s this idea that drives the work of Lanrick Bennett Jr., Managing Director of 8 80 Cities, and Lezlie Lowe, a Halifax-based journalist and author.
-The two will come together to discuss the founding principles of accessible and participatory design thinking during the “Universal Design for the Accessible City” panel on November 5th, moderated by Evergreen’s Chief Program Officer Orit Sarfaty at Future Cities Canada: #UnexpectedSolutions, a six-week virtual city-building gathering.
-David Lepofsky, a lawyer and disability advocate, will be giving his own talk on accesibile city-building as well.
+The two discussed the founding principles of accessible and participatory design thinking during the “Universal Design for the Accessible City” panel moderated by Evergreen’s Chief Program Officer Orit Sarfaty at Future Cities Canada: #UnexpectedSolutions, a six-week virtual city-building gathering.
+David Lepofsky, a lawyer and disability advocate, also provided insight.

 Accessible to Some, Not All